Supplemental Gifted & Talented Affirmative Action NCLB Internet Use Emergency Plan Healty Snacks Bullying

 Grades 1 and 2:

-Upon entering the program, The Diagnostic Assessment of Reading (DAR) is administered to students individually two times each year (September and May).
+Upon entering the program, The Diagnostic Assessment of Reading (DAR) and the Fluency Assessment are administered to students individually two times eachyear (September and May).

-Upon entering the program, The Macmillan Informal Reading Inventory (IRI) is administered two times each year (September/May).
+Upon entering the program, an informal reading inventory is administered two times each year (September/May).

 Home Reports: